Kelly strikes down ‘Parent’s Bill of Rights,’ other bills with veto

 TOPEKA, Kan.
-(KSNT) – Kansas Governor Laura Kelly flexed her veto powers Monday on several bills.
+(KSNT) – Kansas Gov. Laura Kelly flexed her veto powers Monday on several bills.

 On April 24, Gov. Kelly axed four bills, including House Bill 2236, otherwise known as the “Parents’ Bill of Rights.”
 House bills 2094, 2325 and 2350 were also vetoed by Kelly.
 To override these vetoes, the legislature would need 84 votes in the House and 27 in the Senate.
 Responses from Kelly on her veto decisions can be found below: